-The first man to windsurf down a mountain
+The first person to windsurf down a mountain

-(CNN)He swapped sea for snow to go where no man has gone before.
+(CNN)He swapped sea for snow to go where no person has gone before.

 Levi Siver, a professional windsurfer used to jumping waves and carving turns in the ocean, performed a world first last year when he took his sport to a snow-capped mountain in Japan.